aiDAPTIV-Phison/aiDAPTIV-Integration-langflow/aiDAPTIV_Files/User_Guide/User_Guide.md

     - Run `Q&A` flow when you're ready to chat with your assistant.

 - **Using Example Files (Golden Workflow for KV Cache)**
+    - Before running any components, please ensure that all required fields (e.g., `OpenAI API Key` and `OpenAI API Base`) are filled in correctly.
+      - The `OpenAI API Key` can be set to `EMPTY` (You can provide a valid API key from your cloud provider if there's any)
+      - The `OpenAI API Base` should be set to `http://localhost:13141/v1` (for aiDAPTIV).
     - Start by building KV cache to enhance the inference speed.
 (This may take a few minutes to process large documents).
 This can be done in `Build KV Cache` flow.
         - Two golden example files have already been uploaded in the File node
             1. `test_cytoplasm.txt`